DevCicadaQ/CursorVIPFeedback/FAQ.md

 3. Make sure both applications run without errors

 Without meeting these requirements, Cursor VIP may work incorrectly or fail to launch at all.

+## Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please let us know if you believe this is a mistake.

+Cursor VIP automatically resolves this issue without requiring any additional actions on your part.

+**Important:** Windows users must run the program with administrator privileges, otherwise the issue will not be resolved.